 - Motivational Interviewing, Miller and Rollnick

 - Emotional Intelligence 2.0, Bradberry and Greaves

 Yes.
 You must take the certification exam within one year of the date of your enrollment.
-Extentions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested
+Extensions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested.

-We understand that the cost of our program can be prohibitive for some, but we prevent the cost of our program being a barrier to your certification.
+We understand that the cost of our program can be prohibitive for some, but we don’t want the cost of our program to be a barrier to earning your certification.

 Visit our NACCC PAYGO page for more information on payment plans.

 You have up to one year from your enrollment date to study and take your exam.
 The estimated number of hours to complete each course is listed below:

 The programs offered are self-paced study.
 Students will receive their material and they have one year from the date of enrollment to take their test.
 We want all of our students to succeed, so we do offer review material at the request of the student.